input-output-hk/cardano-node-wiki/Running-tests.md

 We use [`hedgehog`](https://github.com/hedgehogqa/haskell-hedgehog) and [`hedgehog-extras`](https://github.com/input-output-hk/hedgehog-extras) for integration tests.

 The advantage of using `hedgehog` for this purpose is that `hedgehog` provides reports that annotate source code with additional information about the running of the test up to and including the failure.
-This includes but is not limited to:
+The annotations can be for things like:

 * Values used during the test
 * Command line arguments used to run processes